MouhibMoughtanim/Smart-irrigation-Web-2/README.md

 Open Android Studio: Launch Android Studio once the installation is complete.

-2- Import Project (ArrosageIntellegentV2): Click on "Open an Existing Project" or select "File" from the top menu, then choose "Open" or "Open Project."
+2- Import Project (smart_irrigation_mobile-main): Click on "Open an Existing Project" or select "File" from the top menu, then choose "Open" or "Open Project."
 Browse to the location where your project is stored and select the project folder.
 Click "OK" to import the project.

 3- Gradle Build: After importing the project, Android Studio will initiate a Gradle build process.
 This process downloads any necessary dependencies and sets up the project structure.
 Wait for the build to complete.